openplans/shareabouts/doc/CONFIG.md

 map point the center of the icon is placed; useful for eg. place markers that look best sticking up from the point rather than centered on it.

-*popupAnchor*, also in pixels, specifies where to place the tip of the popup that appears when you click a point.

 ### Input forms